-Table 6.4 below summarizes statistical evaluations for all filter-based particulate precision, accuracy, bias, and completeness data.
+Table 6.3 below summarizes statistical evaluations for all filter-based particulate precision, accuracy, bias, and completeness data.
 The values were calculated as described in 40 CFR 58 Appendix A section 4.2.
-Values are summarized at the PQAO-level in Table 6.5.

-Table 6.4: Summary of precision, accuracy, bias, and completeness for site-level particulate monitoring data.
+Table 6.3: Summary of precision, accuracy, bias, and completeness for filter-based particulate monitoring data.